AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/live-chat/live-chat-overview.md

 ### Things to Note {#things-to-note}

 * Agents have 45 seconds to respond before the "Accept chat" message times out.
 After that, visitors will receive the [fallback message](/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/agent-management.md#live-chat-fallback){target="_blank"}.
-For Dynamic Prime subscribers who have the routing option set to **Team**, one more agent will be tried before the fallback message appears.
+For Dynamic Chat Prime subscribers who have the routing option set to **Team**, one more agent will be tried before the fallback message appears.
 * There is a limit of 10 live chats per agent at this time.

 >[!MORELIKETHIS]